j-c-h-e-n/j-c-h-e-n/README.md

 - Hey I'm James (@j-c-h-e-n).
-I'm a Freshman at UMD.
+I'm a sophomore at UMD.
 - I'm willing to learn just about anything programming related and I will pursue it if it piques my interest.

 <!---